Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 A task definition is a template that describes the source of the application image, resources required in terms of CPU and memory units, container and host port mapping, and other critical information.

-Apart from the task definition, ECS service also provides the number of container instances to be created.
+In addition to the task definition, the ECS service also specifies the number of container instances to create.
 This automatically creates the tasks, which are then assigned a target EC2 instance infrastructure where the containers are run.
-The running containers serve the incoming requests from the application load balancer (ALB) which is deployed in front of the EC2 instances in a VPC.
+The running containers serve the incoming requests from the application load balancer (ALB), which is deployed in front of the EC2 instances in a VPC.

 ECS deployment with Terraform - Overview